BrunoTanabe/whatsagenda-chatbot-for-calendar-configuration-demo/README.md

 - Currently, the user can send a new message while the model is still responding to the previous request, which usually breaks the application.
 It would be useful to implement a mechanism that prevents the user from sending a new message while the model is still responding to the previous request.

 ## ❗ Important Note
-If you wish to use your own database, simply create it using the `scripts/vectorstore_create.py` file and modify the `src/functions.py` file to use your database.
+- If you wish to use your own database, simply create it using the `scripts/vectorstore_create.py` file and modify the `src/functions.py` file to use your database.
+- The app runs on `localhost:8501`, but you can change the port in the `.streamlit/config.toml` file.

 ## 📜 License